 Patients can be considered a good candidate for this dental procedure if they are in good health with no underlying dental conditions that can affect results and have realistic expectations.
 To best determine if you are a candidate for this dental bridge procedure, please contact Old Town Smiles and schedule your consultation today!

-During your first visit at Old Town Smiles, you will meet with one of our dentists, Dr. Kitchen or Dr. Ahmed, and they will perform a routine dental examination to evaluate oral hygiene, teeth placement, and other any dental care needs.
+During your first visit at Old Town Smiles, you will meet with our dentist, Dr. Ahmed, and they will perform a routine dental examination to evaluate oral hygiene, teeth placement, and other any dental care needs.
 An X-ray will be taken to check bone density and bite alignment.
 In the case that you have a weaker bone density than what is required, our dentists may recommend an alternative treatment.
 The location, size of the gap, and teeth structure will all help to determine if you are a good candidate for a dental bridge.
 Next, you and the dentist will work together to create an individualized treatment plan, tailored to your exact needs.

 Before the Procedure